 Note that Sabtang Island is only accessible when the weather is fair.
 Although their boats were designed to handle giant waves, Kuya Louie said that a sign of rain will cancel the trip.

 First stop will be on a hill away from Morong Beach.
 At the top of the hill is a jump-off of a 650-meter zipline towards Morong Beach.
 The fee is Php 500 per head.

 At the end of the zipline is the Morong Beach, white sand beach with an arch-like rock formation.
 This beach is a good spot for swimming, picnics, and even for wedding proposals due to its natural romantic setting.

 Chamantad View Point

-Chamantad is probably my favorite place in Sabtang Island.
+Chamantad is probably my favourite place in Sabtang Island.
 It is like climbing the mountains of Benguet, but instead of mountain ranges and wide forests, you’ll be seeing the wide blue ocean, a white sand beach cove, and cliffs.
-I can only dream of building a house at the peak of this view point.
+I can only dream of building a house at the peak of this viewpoint.
 I could literally die there just staring at the majestic view.

 By the road, there’s a woman selling refreshing coconuts for only Php 35 each.
 We stayed in Chamantad for more than 30 minutes, and we just can’t get enough of its beauty.

 Walking along the streets of Chavayan will take you back to the Spanish Era, where all you can see are stone houses.